mircealungu/mircea/thoughtstream.md

 **Aug 8**

-„Acolo unde alții merg înainte, eu rămân pe loc” (Ludwig Wittgenstein).
+„Where others go ahead, I remain still” (Ludwig Wittgenstein).

-Also W.: _we must follow our conscience, while also accepting the world as_ it comes to us.
+Also L.W.: "_we must follow our conscience, while also accepting the world as it comes to us_".

+**

 Schopenhauer (...) whose ethics consists simply of extinguishing one’s own desires while trying to reduce the suffering of others. [source](https://mostlyaboutstories.com/wittgenstein-at-war-his-early-ethics-and-two-extracts-from-his-diary/)

-**Aug 7**

-It's funny how the airPods can be actually used to either isolate the environment sounds, or to amplify them!

 **Aug 2**